 Others are specifically designed for whatever terrain you can imagine.
 There is no one single dominant design for all builders to base their specs off.
 There are generally very few requirements they must adhere to and this gives builders limits based only on imagination.

 Also known as a Baja truck or a trick truck it is basically a tall F1 racing car but designed to go as fast as it can off-road.
 They design the suspension to handle bumps and give the driver maximum control.

 There are no restrictions on power unless specifically stated.
-24 inch travel suspension and a max of 800+ horsepower V8 engines are the norm.
-Gas powered engines must be naturally aspirated i.e. no turbochargers or superchargers.
-5.0-6.6 L Turbo diesels are cool though.
+24-inch travel suspension and a max of 800+ horsepower V8 engines are the norms.
+Gas-powered engines must be naturally aspirated i.e. no turbochargers or superchargers.
+5.0-6.6 L Turbodiesel is cool though.

-BJ Baldwin’s racing trophy truck, where he won a more than one Baja race, weighs a stout 6,100 lbs.
-He’s a half way decent driver throwing that thing around.
+BJ Baldwin’s racing trophy truck, where he won more than one Baja race, weighs a stout 6,100 lbs.
+He’s a halfway decent driver throwing that thing around.
 Just check out this video showing off his championship truck and him absolutely killing it in a 3-lane wide parking lot of Hoonigan’s garage (It’s a decent channel with good vids worth checking out):

 Jimco Racing fastball racing spec trophy truck build comes in at an amazing 5,280 lbs.
 And that is a truck you can purchase for the same price as a house (see above)!

-Spec trucks don’t have the same liberties as a trophy truck but they are close.
-So naturally they should be a little lighter.
+Spec trucks don’t have the same liberties as a trophy trucks but they are close.
+So naturally, they should be a little lighter.

-The Mason Motorsports 6100 Spec Trophy Truck gets you going at about 5,400 lbs. race ready.
+The Mason Motorsports 6100 Spec Trophy Truck gets you going at about 5,400 lbs. race-ready.
 Too bad they don’t give you too many more spec options when browsing.
-I would like to know base options and upper limits for upgrades.
+I would like to know the base options and upper limits for upgrades.